Adult Protective Services and Elder Abuse

 - Help you get back the cost of evicting the abuser

 - Order the abuser to pay you back triple the damages caused to you

-Elder Safe helps victims aged 65 and older after a crime is reported to the police and continues to help them through the criminal justice system.
+Elder Safe helps victims ages 65 and older after a crime is reported to the police and continues to help them through the criminal justice system.
 Based at the Sheriff's Office, Elder Safe collaborates with the District Attorney's Office and the Department of Aging and Veteran Services and all city police departments to coordinate services.
 For more information, contact Elder Safe at 503-846-6048.